I made this gumbo on my Instagram stories in March 2020. And there’s only one way to describe it – delicious with so.

 - Pinch of cayenne pepper – to your taste

 - Make the roux.
 Add butter to your dutch oven on medium heat, when melted add in the four and stir out the lumps.
 Allow to cook, while continuing to stir, lower heat and cook until the flour has developed into a deep brown.
 Note: This could take several minutes, but the darker you can allow the roux to develop the more flavor you will get.

 - Add the bay leaf, diced onion, bell pepper, jalapeno, celery and garlic.
 Stir and simmer until veggies begin to soften.
 Season with salt and pepper.

 - Add in the can of tomatoes, stock and gumbo seasonings.
 Bring to a boil.
 Add in the sausage and okra, continue a low boil for another 5 minutes then reduce to a simmer.
 Cover (but vented slightly) and let simmer 15-20 minutes or until okra is cooked thoroughly and no longer slimy.
 Continue to low simmer for about 1 hour.
 5 minutes before serving add in shrimp, stir to combine.
 Raw shrimp will cook fast, they only take about 5 min in hot liquid.

-- Serve over rice or cauli-rice or real rice.
+- Serve over rice or cauli-rice or traditional white rice.
 Enjoy!

 If you’re not into shrimp you could substitute with chicken.
 But you will need to add the bite sized pieces at the beginning.
 Cook chicken in your dutch oven then remove and keep to the side.
 Then begin making the roux in the same pot.
 Add the chicken back in with the sausage.